Conduct and facilitate surveys and collect data on the biodiversity of areas of high conservation value under threat.

-PTBA members are conducting surveys of state forests of high biodiversity conservation value to fill information gaps before development begins.
+PTBA members are conducting surveys in areas of high biodiversity and conservation value to fill information gaps before development begins.
 Priority is being given to those areas most immediately threatened by CSG extraction and other invasive activities.

 One such survey of Apsey property (purchased in 2012 as National Park) is described here:

 click to download: Apsey Field Survey Flyer pdf

 The aim of this survey was to conduct flora and fauna surveys on the Apsey property (15km north of Inglewood), an 8,000 ha site which has been purchased by the State Government as a future National Park.
 Our goal was to highlight the conservation values of the property and build the case for its gazettal.
 The focus of the May survey was birds (especially honeyeaters, but other species as well) and developing a flora list for the site.